 - Your payment information

-Once you’ve lodged a transfer you will be presented with a receipt or tracking number.
-This can be used to monitor the progress and eventual completion of your funds transfer.
-Sending money to the UK is simple and affordable when you choose the right transfer method, so make sure to compare a range of options before you make your final decision.
+Once you have completed a transfer, you will be given a receipt or tracking number.
+This can be used to monitor the progress and eventual completion of your transfer.
+Sending money to the U.K. is simple and affordable when you choose the right transfer method, so make sure to compare a range of options before you make your final decision.

 Frequently Asked Questions

-Certain money transfer companies (such as TransferWise and USForex) will cancel a transaction, granted the transfer has not yet been completed.
+Certain money transfer companies (such as TransferWise and OFX) will cancel a transaction, granted the transfer has not yet been completed.